yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/seamless-sdk-payment-android.md

 > 📘 Verify SDK Version
 >
-> See the [Release notes](release-notes-android-sdk) or the [Yuno Android SDK repository](https://github.com/yuno-payments/yuno-sdk-android) to verify the latest SDK version available.
+> See the [Release notes](release-notes-android-sdk) or the [Yuno Android SDK repository](https://github.com/yuno-payments/yuno-sdk-android) to verify the current SDK version available.

 ## Step 1: Create a customer